boney171/PersonalProject2/README.md

 ## Final product
 ![finalproduct](https://user-images.githubusercontent.com/97133672/163506889-caad3c66-84ba-4811-a6f1-551f909ea4b1.png)
-I'm currently looking for a free weather api to change this into an actual weather app
+I'm currently looking for a free weather api to change this into an actual weather app Instead of using another API, I'm currently learning webscraping skill to retrieve useful weather data for my app, an update will come soon.